 This fintech subsegment, which saw 9 times funding growth and massive adoption in 2021, is moving at a 65 percent (on-year) growth, according to management consulting firm Redseer.

-Several startups and fintech platforms have joined the BNPL bandwagon like Simpl, Lazypay, ZestMoney, ePayLater, Flipkart, Paytm, PhonePe, and Amazon India who offer various BNPL products.
+Several startups and fintech platforms have joined the BNPL bandwagon, like Simpl, Lazypay, ZestMoney, ePayLater, Flipkart, Paytm, PhonePe, and Amazon India, which offer various BNPL products.